kikito/tween.lua/README.md

 Easing functions are functions that express how slow/fast the interpolation happens in tween.

-tween.lua comes with a lot of easing functions already built-in (adapted from "Emmanuel Oga's easing library"(https://github.com/EmmanuelOga/easing
+`tween.lua` comes with 45 default easing functions already built-in (adapted from [Emmanuel Oga's easing library](https://github.com/EmmanuelOga/easing).

+The easing functions can be found in the table `tween.easing`.

-They can be divided into several big families:
+They can be divided into several families:

 * `linear` is the default interpolation.
 It's the simplest easing function.
 * `quad`, `cubic`, `quart`, `quint`, `expo`, `sine` and `circle` are all "smooth" curves that will make transitions look natural.